Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 this Supervision plan at Faculty of Technology

-6. If applicant has to pass a language test, the copy of the language test result must be attached to the application
+• If the applicant is required to prove their language proficiency with a language test, a scanned certificate of a completed language test must be attached to the application

 Assessment of applications and decision and appeal for rectification